 The other parent does not want to vaccinate our child, but I do.
 What can I do?

-If your order lacks specific provisions about who decides about vaccines, and you and the other parent disagree about it, then you may need to file a modification suit.
+If your order lacks specific provisions about who decides about vaccines, and you and the other parent disagree, you may need to file a modification suit.
 Courts in Texas can use Texas Family Code 153.134(b)(2) to give rights for a particular parent to make coronavirus-related decisions for a child.
 In a 2012 case—In re A.J.E.—a Texas appeals court addressed the issue of immunizations.
 There, the parents disagreed about vaccinating their child against vaccine-preventable diseases.
-A pediatrician had examined the child, and offered an opinion that immunization was in the child’s best interest.
+A pediatrician had examined the child and offered an opinion that vaccination was in the child’s best interest.

 Do I have the right to refuse to vaccinate my child?

 If you and the other parent have been ordered to agree before making a health care decision for your child and there is a disagreement regarding vaccinations, then you can refuse to vaccinate your child.
 A disagreement may prompt a parent to file a modification to change the order and ask that one parent have the exclusive right to make immunization decisions.

 Additionally, both parents can agree not to vaccinate their child if immunizations are being declined for reasons of conscience, including a religious belief or if the vaccine is medically contraindicated based on the opinion of a licensed physician in the United States who has examined the child.
 Texas Health and Safety Code 161.004(d).

 The other parent vaccinated our child against my wishes.
 Do I have any remedies?